STANDARD TERMS FOR ALL SUPPLIERS CONTRACTED BY CSM SPORT AND ENTERTAINMENT LLP AND ITS GROUP COMPANIES

 5.1.6 meet any agreed performance dates and provide the Services in accordance with any agreed KPIs.

-5.2 In the event that CSM becomes aware of any discrepancy, error or deficiency in the Services, it shall notify the Supplier In the event that any discrepancy, error or deficiency in the Services is discovered during the Term, the Supplier shall CSM’s approval, without delay and at its own cost, rectify such discrepancy, error or deficiency or re-perform such Services.
+5.2 In the event that CSM becomes aware of any discrepancy, error or deficiency in the Services, it shall notify the Supplier immediately.
+In the event that any discrepancy, error or deficiency in the Services is discovered during the Term, the Supplier shall with CSM’s approval, without delay and at its own cost, rectify such discrepancy, error or deficiency or re-perform such Services.